VOLTTRON/volttron/examples/StandAloneListener/README.md

 4. Update settings.py with the topics this agent should watch and update the heartbeat period

-5. Add this standalone agent to volttron auth entry by inserting the agent's identity (which can be found using `vctl status`) and the generated public key to this command:
+5. Add this standalone agent to volttron auth entry by inserting the generated public key to this command:
 ```
-vctl auth add --user_id <agent_identity> --credentials <generated_publickey>
+vctl auth add --credentials <generated_publickey>
 ```

 6. With a volttron activated shell this script can be run with: